qumaraa/rs-keygen/README.md

  ```

  ## [Documentation](https://docs.rs/keygenx/0.1.1/keygenx/)
  The main doc is available at `docs.rs`.
-There you can read and discover examples and source-code of `rs-keygen` aka `keygenx`

  ## Contributing
 **`KeyGen` open for contribution.**